We have a story to tell you!

-We have a story!
-Lush green bushes give comfort to the foot, under the warm sunshine.
+Lush green grass gives comfort to the foot, under the warm sunshine.
 Elder trees look strong and handsome as they spread their branches wide.
-A little deer plays at a short distance of its mother.
+A little deer plays a short distance from its mother.
 Thirsty leopards linger at the river banks to quench their thirst.
-Far away in the busy jungle a pathetic cry is heard, shattering every cell of this beautiful jungle.
+Far away in the busy jungle, a pathetic cry is heard, shattering every cell of this beautiful setting.

-We enjoy the beauty of Mother Nature, but do you hear that pathetic cry far away from the jungle?
-Who would be crying?
+We enjoy the beauty of Mother Nature, but do you hear that pathetic cry amidst the jungle?
+Who could be crying?

-We search until we finally discover the unbearable voice.
-A baby elephant runs here & there, lost and afraid – desperately searching for something.
+We search until we finally discover the source of this unbearable cry.
+A baby elephant runs here and there, lost and afraid – desperately searching for something.

-We have an elephant orphanage where orphaned baby elephants are taken care of, given the love and kindness they need – except not by their own kind – but by humans.
+For such helpless creatures, Aitken Spence Travels is involved in supporting an elephant orphanage where orphaned baby elephants are taken care of and given the love and kindness they need – except not by their own kind – but by humans.

 Here’s an opportunity for you to help a baby elephant find its way!

-You are not just enjoying but also contributing for responsible tourism.
+This way you are not just enjoying the wildlife on offer but also contributing towards responsible tourism.